-I do not remember the date but it was the first week of October, 2010, a week that would portent two things that would shake me the whole of that week, the loss of a job and another dear life itself.
-But Almighty God knowing that things would happen, was not at all worried, firstly because, i carried on with the first shock with ease and therefore he took upon himself to protect me from the second.
+I do not remember the exact date but it was the first week of October, 2010, a week that would portent two things the loss of a job and almost dear life itself.

-As, i got the breaking news at my workplace regarding my job, i never thought it would be back breaking.
-The next day, i woke up to a slight muscular spasm on my back, and thought, i would attend to it, as soon as i got fit enough to ride my scooter to the doctor.
+As, I got the breaking news at work about my job, I never thought it would be this back breaking.
+The next day, woke up to a slight muscular spasm in my lower back, and thought, would attend to it, as soon as I got fit enough to ride my scooter to the doctor.

-I reached him, and as usual, with visits that had a frequency of a couple of months, i waited for him to prescribe his injection of paracetamol to relieve the pain, as i was allergic to other pain killers like Voveran.
+I reached him, and as usual, like other earlier visits that had a frequency of a couple of months, I waited for him to prescribe his injection of paracetamol to relieve the pain, as I was allergic to other pain killers.

 I had the injection from the nurse, and reached home in a matter of minutes by around 12 noon.
-Nobody was at home as the kids and my wife were at school.
-But within a few moments, i felt uneasy, and as i could gauge certain symptoms, i knew something had gone wrong with the drug that was injected.
-My throat went dry, the tongue was getting stuck, and i had difficulty breathing, which was increasing by the minute.
-The eyelids started swelling, and i knew, by the way it was developing it would be a close call.
+No one was at home, as the kids and my wife were at school.
+But within a few moments, feeling uneasy, and as I could gauge certain symptoms, I knew something had gone wrong with the drug that was injected.
+My throat went dry, the tongue was getting stuck, and I had difficulty breathing, which was increasing by the minute.
+The eyelids started swelling, and I knew, by the way it was developing it would be a close call.
 I looked at the mirror and open my mouth to see the epiglottis having swollen twice its size.

 I immediately called the clinic and told the nurse of my symptoms, they asked me to come right away.
-I gulped down 3 glasses of water, as that was the only thing i could do at that point of time to dilute the effects of the allergy.
-Now i had to call Soni, the rikshaw driver, whom i used to call whenever i had to go on such medical or other errands.
-Now Soni operates from the Cochin Special Economic Zone at Chittethukara, Kakkanad Auto stand(station), which is at a distance of 3 minutes running time from my home for an auto rikshaw.
+I gulped down 3 glasses of water, as that was the only thing I could do at that point of time to dilute the effects of the allergy.
+Now I had to call Soni, the rickshaw driver, whom I used to call whenever such medical or other errands came.
+Now Soni operates from the Cochin Special Economic Zone, Auto station, which is at a distance of 3 minutes running time from my home for an auto rickshaw.
 But rarely he is seen at the stand, as his log book is always full with his committed customers, who book him for days in advance.
-90 percent of the time when someone calls him, he is always transporting somebody else.
+90 percent of the time when someone calls him, he is already transporting somebody else.

 Within a minute or more, he was at my doorstep, and the sight of his rickshaw was like a chariot sent by the gods.
 We did not talk much, as every minute was precious.
 A look at my face, and he knew it was serious and there was no time for pleasantries to be exchanged.

-We reached the clinic in another 5 minutes, and I could barely see the door and enter without bumping into the wall.
-My back was paining now because of my breathlessness, the regular back pain having gone long back.
-Soni asked me, if he should wait for me, when I parted with him, but I asked him to move on, since I was to be in safe hands, and it could take time before they would allow me to go this time.
+We reached the clinic in another 5 minutes, and I could barely see the door what with my swollen eyes that were almost shut and enter inside without bumping into the wall.
+My back was paining now because of my acute wheezing, the regular back pain having gone long back.
+Soni asked me, if he should wait for me, when I parted with him, but I asked him to move on, since I was now in safe hands, and it could take some time before they would allow me to go this time.

-After 2 doses of antidotes, I was tied down for another 3 hours, before i called my wife, and she was able to pick me up.
+After 2 vials of antidotes, I was tied down for another 3 hours, before I called my wife, and she was able to pick me up.
 If not for Soni and his presence of mind that day, I would not have been writing to you today…